newjersey/navigator.business.nj.gov/content/src/fundings/nj-accelerate.md

 openDate: ""
 dueDate: ""
 descriptionMd: NJ Accelerate supports accelerator programs and their graduate companies.
 Incentivizes graduate companies to locate and grow in New Jersey.
----
+summaryDescriptionMd: >-
   NJ Accelerate supports accelerator programs and their graduate companies.
 Incentivizes graduate companies to locate and grow in New Jersey.
 ---

-### Eligibility
+## Eligibility

 - Businesses in accelerator programs and graduates of approved accelerators